crossfidev/Plexus-Pool/docs/protocols/005_babylon.rst

   i.e. its manager.
 - ``dst`` is the originated contract

-To transfer (spend) tezos from originated contract to an implicit account, use:
+To transfer (spend) mineplex from originated contract to an implicit account, use:

 .. code-block:: bash

-   tezos-client transfer 0 from <src> to <dst> \
+   mineplex-client transfer 0 from <src> to <dst> \
                --entrypoint 'do' \
                --arg '{ DROP ; NIL operation ; PUSH key_hash "<adr>" ; IMPLICIT_ACCOUNT ; PUSH mutez <val> ; UNIT ; TRANSFER_TOKENS ; CONS }'